erlydtl/erlydtl/README.markdown

 The `Context` is specified at render-time with the `custom_tags_context` option.

+* `custom_filters_modules` - A list of modules to be used for handling custom filters.
+The modules will be searched in order and take precedence over the built-in filters.
+Each custom filter should correspond to an exported filter, e.g.

+    some_filter(Value) -> iolist()

+If the filter takes an argument (e.g. "foo:2"), the argument will be also be passed in:

+    some_filter(Value, Arg) -> iolist()

 * `vars` - Variables (and their values) to evaluate at compile-time rather than render-time.